aws/aws-app-mesh-examples/walkthroughs/howto-circuit-breakers/README.md

     This command creates an Amazon EC2 Key Pair with name `color-app` and saves the private key at `~/.ssh/color-app.pem`.

 4. Additionally, this walkthrough makes use of the unix command line utility `jq`.
 If you don't already have it, you can install it from [here](https://stedolan.github.io/jq/).
 5. Install Docker.
-It is needed to build the demo application images
+It is needed to build the demo application images.

 ## Step 2: Set Environment Variables
 We need to set a few environment variables before provisioning the infrastructure.